jdennes/cmnode/README.md

 An experiment with node.js, WebSockets, GeoIP, and the Campaign Monitor API and how this combination be used for cool things.

+**Update:** This little project was the inspiration for what became [Campaign Monitor Worldview](http://www.campaignmonitor.com/worldview/ "Campaign Monitor Worldview")

 Requirements
 ------------